 Ankara supports many Balkan states but let's dwell on the growing relations with the Republic of Albania.
 Taking into consideration the last months of last year and the first half of 2020, we will notice the intensification of relations between Ankara and Tirana, also thanks to the earthquake that occurred on 26 November last in the northern area, of magnitude 6.5 and the recent pandemic still in progress.
 The interventions are all-round and range from humanitarian aid, to reconstruction, to mutual support treaties.

-Following the earthquake Ankara rushes to show closeness to the Albanian people: it is among the first countries to send USAR (Urban Search and Rescue) teams and TIKA or the cooperation and coordination agency of the ministry of culture and tourism sends and delivers 500 food packages and as many blankets for displaced persons.
+Following the earthquake, Ankara rushes to show closeness to the Albanian people: it is among the first countries to send USAR (Urban Search and Rescue) teams and TIKA, the cooperation and coordination agency of the Ministry of Culture and Tourism, sends and delivers 500 food parcels and as many blankets for the displaced.
 The Turks did not stop at the first phase of the emergency, but continued with further tangible gestures, starting already in the first days of January 2020 with the construction of 500 houses for the earthquake victims and the mosque in the city of Prezë.

 In February, the EU offers 1,15 billion dollars for reconstruction to Albania, while Turkey alone donates 50 million dollars.